plone/training/export_code.rst

       </schema>
     </model>

-Now we have remove the model.source and instead reference the xml-file in the FTI by using the peperty ``model_file``:
+Now we have to remove the model_source and instead reference the xml file in the FTI by using the property ``model_file``:

 ..  code-block:: xml